-Ryan Carlisle Thomas has Victims of Crime lawyers across Victoria including Melbourne, Dandenong, Warrnambool, Hamilton, Colac, Geelong, Werribee, Pakenham, Frankston, Epping and Glenroy who can advise you on making a claim for assistance.
+Ryan Carlisle Thomas has an expert team spread across Victoria and able to assist you in Melbourne, Dandenong, Warrnambool, Hamilton, Colac, Geelong, Werribee, Pakenham, Frankston, Epping and Glenroy.

 The Tribunal considers various levels of assistance, recognising that there are several ways in which a victim may be affected by a crime.

-Primary victims are those who have been affected directly.
-They have been injured typically when:
+Primary victims are those who have been directly affected, typically when:

 - An act of violence is committed against them;